How do I install WordPress manually?

 Disable anonymous comments

 One of the things you can do right away to make your site less vulnerable to abuse is to disable anonymous comments.
-Go to Settings > Discussions and check the box for "Users must be registered and logged in to comment".
+Go to Settings > Discussion and check the box for "Users must be registered and logged in to comment".

 Related articles: